AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/creating-a-poll/publish-a-poll.md

 >
 >You need to approve your poll in order to make it available here.

 Congratulations!
-Approve the landing page and your poll is live.
-You can also [publish the landing page to Facebook](/help/marketo/product-docs/demand-generation/facebook/publish-landing-pages-to-facebook.md) or [put the poll on your website](/help/marketo/product-docs/demand-generation/social/social-functions/deploy-social-on-your-website.md).
+Approve the Landing Page and your poll is live.
+You can also [publish the Landing Page to Facebook](/help/marketo/product-docs/demand-generation/facebook/publish-landing-pages-to-facebook.md) or [put the poll on your website](/help/marketo/product-docs/demand-generation/social/social-functions/deploy-social-on-your-website.md).

 >[!TIP]
 >
 >Test and refine your poll.
 Go to the poll on your web page and sign up with test info.
-Make note of everything you want to change about the user’s experience.
+Make note of everything you want to change about the user's experience.